Overview

 If we used Steri-Strips™ (paper-like sticky bandage strips) to close a wound, please follow these instructions to help your wound heal.

-If your wound has a dressing, your doctor will tell you how long to leave it in place.
+If your wound has a dressing, the doctor or nurse will tell you how long to leave it in place.

 Do